Nagitch/mujina-prod-site/site/README.md

 - Update the `src/lib/config.js` file
 - Drop your Markdown posts into `src/lib/posts`
-- Customize the styles in `lib/assets/scss`
+- Optionally, customize the styles in `lib/assets/scss`

 GLHF!
 Details below. 👇

+(_Feel free to [open an issue](https://github.com/josh-collinsworth/sveltekit-blog-starter/issues/new) if you come across one._)

 ## Customization